davidtchiu/davidtchiu.github.io/teaching/cs455/lab.sql/index.md

    West Coast Collectables Co
    ```

 6. List the customers (by name) that are based in the country which is first in the lexicographic order of customer countries.
-Order by customerName
+(In this database instance, that country is Australia).
+Order by customerName.

    ```
    customerName